Pharmacy context

 Principle 5.
 Equipment and facilities

-The pharmacy team has the equipment and facilities that it needs for the services it provides.
-Equipment is appropriately maintained.
+The pharmacy team has the equipment and facilities that it needs for the services provided.
+The equipment is appropriately maintained, and it is designed to protect privacy.

 What do the inspection outcomes mean?